isl-mahrous/FundingSouq.Assessment/README.md

 This repository contains a simple banking control panel API built with ASP.NET Core.
 The API is designed to manage client data, handle user registration and authentication, and provide a range of admin functionalities.
 This project is structured using Clean Architecture principles, following the CQRS pattern, and leveraging a variety of modern tools and technologies to ensure scalability, security, and maintainability.

+The api is hosted on this route: [Funding Souq Assessment](http://funding-souq-assessment.runasp.net/index.html).
+However, you can clone the repository and follow the Getting Started guide below.

 ## Getting Started

 ### Running the Project